VCU-CS-Capstone/CS-25-322-AI-Clickstream-Data/Status Reports/Status Report Spring Week 06.md

 **Faculty Advisor:Thomas Gyeera**

 ## 1) Accomplishments this week ##
-   - Finished final buttons for front-end
+   - Added more functionality to help topic buttons

 ## 2) Milestones to be completed next week ##
    - Research more into connecting the front-end and the back-end